Krispy Kreme Entrepreneurship

 The glowing “Hot Now” signs and signature green tile roofs came about in the 1960s as the stores became more visible throughout the southeast.

 In 1973, Rudolph passed away and the Krispy Kreme brand was purchased by Beatrice Foods in 1976.
 However, early franchisees were unimpressed with how it was being run and bought the firm back just six years later.

 In the following years, the brand experienced several major milestones.
 The first location in New York opened in 1996, followed by the first California location in 1999.
-By 1997, they reached “icon status” and company artifacts were donated to the Smithsonian Institution’s National Museum of American History.
+By 1997, they reached “icon status” and company artifacts were donated to the Smithsonian Institution.
+They're now showcased at the Smithsonian National Museum of American History.
 As of April 2000, Krispy Kreme became a publicly traded company.
 One year later, they opened their first location in Toronto, Canada, among 49 other new locations for that year.
 By 2006, their nearly 400 locations were selling approximately 2.7 billion doughnuts every day.

 The Recipe for Success